garrandall/popular-music-data/tracks/if-i-had-a-hammer--the-hammer-song--peter-paul-and-mary.md

 I'd ring out danger
 I'd ring out a warning
-I'd ring out love between my brothers and my sisters All over this land, ooh
+I'd ring out love between my brothers and my sisters All over this land, oh

 If I had a song
 I'd sing it in the morning